 Exploring Chachapoyas, Peru

-The area is named after the Chachapoyas people, which means ‘the cloud people’ – the civilization that inhabited the area before the Incas, in the tenth century AD.
-Little is known about their way of life, but we do know that they had the utmost respect for the dead and their ancestors, burying them in elaborate funerary tombs and catacombs on cliffsides, several of which you’ll see along your journey through Chachapoyas.
+The area is named after the Chachapoyas people, which means “the cloud people.”
+The civilization inhabited the area before the Incas in the 10th century AD.
+Little is known about their way of life.
+Still, we know they had the utmost respect for the dead and their ancestors, burying them in elaborate tombs on cliffsides, several of which you’ll see along your journey through Chachapoyas.

-For nature lovers, a Chachapoyas tour can include a scenic hike through the rainforest to Gocta waterfall, one of the highest in the world.
-Claims range from the fifth to the sixteenth highest but regardless it’s an impressive sight after hiking through sugar cane fields and forests full of monkeys and birds.
+For nature lovers, a Chachapoyas tour can include a scenic hike through the rainforest to Gocta waterfall, one of the world’s highest.
+Claims range from the 5th to the 16th highest.
+Regardless it’s an impressive sight after hiking through sugar cane fields and forests full of monkeys and birds.

 Getting to Chachapoyas